 If you haven’t noticed, Cuba is one of the most popular travel destinations in the Caribbean this year and a lot of Americans are traveling to Cuba independently.
-Since taking a Caribbean Music course in college and being a lover of history, I’ve been wanting to visit.
+Since taking a Caribbean Music course in college and being a lover of history, I’ve always wanted to visit.
 I’ve asked friends, read several blog posts and even joined Facebook travel groups to be informed of what to do, where to stay and what to eat if I ever got a chance to travel to Cuba independently.
-Since it’s much easier vs years past, here are five tips if you’re planning a trip to Cuba.
+Since it’s much easier now than in years past, here are five tips if you’re planning on traveling to Cuba independently.

-First things first as an American, traveling to Cuba for tourist activities are not allowed.
-Before planning check to see if you fit in one of the 12 categories of travel issued by the Department of Treasury’s Office of Foreign Assets Control (OFAC).
+First things first, as an American citizen, traveling to Cuba independently for tourism is not allowed.
+Before planning check to see if you fit in one of the 12 categories of authorized travel to Cuba issued by the Department of Treasury’s Office of Foreign Assets Control (OFAC).
 As a travel writer, I had the ability to select ‘journalistic activity’, but since my cousin was coming, we chose the “people-to-people” category.
 In addition to our personal belongings, we brought clothing and household items to give to our hosts and danced salsa with locals in Old Havana.
 You can view the full list of categories & current facts about visiting Cuba on the Travel.State.Gov website.

-Get a Visa (Tourist Card) & Cuban Health Insurance
+Get a Visa (Cuban Tourist Card) & Health Insurance

 Cuban Health Insurance guarantees your visit to a doctor in the event of sickness or injury.
 For our flight with Delta, there was a stamp on our boarding pass showing proof of the Cuban health insurance.